hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter11.md

 Such files, with a clustering index on the search key, are called `index-sequential files`.

 An `index entry`, or `index record`, consists of a search-key value and pointers to one or more records with that value as their search-key value.
-The pointer to a record consists of the identifier of a disk block and an offset with the disk block to identify the record within the block.
+The pointer to a record consists of the identifier of a disk block and an offset within the disk block to identify the record within the block.

 There are two types of ordered indices that we can use: